 In balancing external competitiveness with internal equity, the reference point for executive and exempt total compensation is currently the median of the relevant comparator labour market.

 The Board's total compensation package for executive/senior management staff is comprised of the following elements.

 Cash Compensation

-Total cash compensation includes annual base salary and monthly vehicle allowance.
+Total cash compensation includes annual base salary, monthly vehicle allowance and other vehicle related payments.